Best Kubernetes Management Platforms 2025

 Limitations:

-• Opinionated: OpenShift way or the highway, less flexibility
+• Opinionated: The OpenShift way, with less flexibility

 • Resource heavy: Higher resource requirements than vanilla Kubernetes